jamieroszel22/vibewrite/PHASE1_LOG.md

 - Code is commented and documented
 - Git repository can be initialized for version control

+## 2024-06-07: Formatting Toolbar & Dark Mode
+- Added a formatting toolbar above the markdown editor for quick insertion of bold, italic, heading, list, inline code, and code block markdown syntax
+- Implemented a light/dark mode toggle with a sun/moon button in the top right
+- Dark mode uses comfortable, high-contrast colors for a pleasant writing experience
+- Theme preference is remembered using localStorage
+- All changes committed and pushed to GitHub for progress tracking

 ---

 *Phase 1 complete!
 Ready to iterate, experiment, and expand.*